mariavasss/robonomics.network/content/posts/robobank-introduction.md

 </section>

-Vending machines, carsharing, Airbnb smart apartments, "Google" offices... will be ready to execute services with any Polkadot ecosystem token payments this year.
+Vending machines, carsharing, Airbnb smart apartments, "Google" offices... this yaer will be ready to execute services with any Polkadot ecosystem token payments.

 Robonomics developers have come up with a solution based on the Polkadot architecture that will allow any parachain to get access to IoT device management with payment in a native token.
 Each parachain that adds a Robobank branch to its runtime will be able to use the functions of launching a smart device running under the Robonomics parachain control.